-In 2024, we updated the references and added a randomized study (n = 200) of participants undergoing endoscopic sinus surgery with versus without an image-guided system in China.
-Four re-hospitalizations and reoperation due to bleeding for the group without image guidance occurred, compared with none for the image guidance group.
-Total costs were slightly greater for the group without image guidance, due to re-hospitalizations (Wang, 2023).
+A randomized study (n = 200) of participants undergoing endoscopic sinus surgery with versus without an imageguided system in China found four re-hospitalizations and re-operations due to bleeding in the group without image guidance, compared with none for the image guidance group.
+Total costs were slightly greater for the group without image guidance due to re-hospitalizations (Wang, 2023).